1313e/CMasher/docs/source/user/sequential.rst

 The *voltage* colormap is a visual representation of the high voltage electricity in a tesla coil or lightning strike.
 It covers the full lightness range and uses the colors purple and blue.
-As with *arctic* and *freeze*, it is excellent at representing information that is smooth.
+As with :ref:`arctic` and :ref:`freeze`, it is excellent at representing information that is smooth.